khadgar66/EatupNYIT/README.md

 # EatupNYIT
-An recommend restaurant Android application
+An recommend restaurant Android application, Using n-dimensional cosine similarity